In which the Carlyle Club makes a French connection.

 That is, for exterminating the parasite everywhere and forever, except perhaps in laboratory storage, as has thus far happened to just one disease in history, smallpox.

 Um… I think I have a pretty good idea what “civil war, poverty, corrupt government and the collapse of medical care” look like.
-What, exactly, is this other thing, “freedom,” which apparently more than makes up for all the other things?
-Who did the arithmetic on that?
+But what exactly is this other thing—yes, this “freedom” of which you speak, which apparently makes up for all the other things, and more?
+As in: given the choice between (a) peace, plenty, good health and rule of law, without “freedom” (whatever that is); and (b) “civil war, poverty, corrupt government and the collapse of medical care,” with “freedom” (whatever that is); you should definitely—obviously—go ahead and start that civil war; burn those hospitals; shut down those businesses; etc., etc. Who did the arithmetic on that?

-Oh, and look: those awful, selfish, racist colonial governments, fighting malaria for awful, selfish, racist purposes — but they accidentally saved millions of lives in Africa and Asia!
+Oh, and look: those awful, racist colonial governments, fighting malaria for their own selfish, racist purposes—and accidentally saving millions of Africans and Asians in the process.
 Boy, their faces must have been red.

-Much has changed for Robert Mugabe and Rhodesia/Zimbabwe.
+Much has changed for Robert Mugabe and the former Rhodesia

 When Zimbabwe became an independent country in 1980, it was a focal point for international optimism about Africa’s future.
 Today, Zimbabwe is a basket case of a country.
 Over the past decade, the refusal of President Robert Mugabe and his ruling party to tolerate challenges to their power has led them to systematically dismantle the most effective workings of Zimbabwe’s economic and political systems, replacing these with structures of corruption, blatant patronage and repression.
 The resulting 80 percent unemployment rate, hyperinflation, and severe food, fuel and power shortages have created a national climate of desperation.
 Estimates suggest that roughly one-quarter of the entire population has fled the country.
 Meanwhile, the government’s violent crackdown on voices of dissent has left the opposition divided and eroded public confidence in the prospects of peaceful political change.